Shannon O'Keefe

-Shannon O'Keefe (née Rondeau, born January 27, 1979) is an American professional bowler and bowling coach now living in Jacksonville, Alabama.
-She has competed in the United States and internationally, and is currently the head coach at Jacksonville State University.
-She is an 18-time member of Team USA (2005–2022) and an eight-time World Champion (Individual titles in Singles in 2007 and All-Events in 2013, also the 2013 Doubles, 2011 and 2017 Trios, and 2011 and 2015 Teams at the World Championships; plus the gold medal in Singles at 2022 World Games in Birmingham, AL).
-She also won the 54th QubicaAMF World Cup in 2018 in Las Vegas.
-Shannon also won the 2019 Doubles gold medal at the Pan American Games in Peru.
+Shannon O'Keefe (née Rondeau, born January 27, 1979) is an American professional bowler and bowling coach.
+She currently lives in Jacksonville, Alabama, and is the head coach at Jacksonville State University.
+She has competed in the United States and internationally and is an 18-time member of Team USA (2005–2022).

+Internationally, she is an 8-time World Champion in various events, including Singles, Doubles, Trios, Team, and All-Events, and has won titles across major global competitions, including the World Games, QubicaAMF World Cup, and the Pan American Games.

-O'Keefe has 15 titles on the PWBA Tour, including three major championships, and is a three-time PWBA Player of the Year (2018, 2019 and 2022).
+O'Keefe has won 15 titles on the PWBA Tour, including three major championships, and is a three-time PWBA Player of the Year (2018, 2019 and 2022).

-In November 2024, Shannon was elected to the United States Bowling Congress (USBC) Hall of Fame, and she was officially inducted with the 2025 class on May 7, 2025.
+In November 2024, O'Keefe was elected to the United States Bowling Congress (USBC) Hall of Fame, and she was officially inducted with the 2025 class on May 7, 2025.

+She served alongside her husband, Bryan O'Keefe, as the head coach of McKendree University women's bowling team for 8 seasons (2014–2023), leading the program to multiple NCAA and USBC Intercollegiate Team Championship (ITC) titles.
+With Jacksonville State University, despite only becoming a program in 2024, they have already led the program to titles in NCAA, USBC ITCs, and Conference USA titles.

 After a long association with Hammer Bowling, O'Keefe is now a member of the Roto Grip pro staff.
-She is also sponsored by VISE grips, Coolwick Bowling Apparel and BowlerX.com.
+She is also sponsored by VISE grips, Coolwick Bowling Apparel, Genesis, and BowlerX.com.

 Bowling career

+Start in Bowling

+O'Keefe began bowling at age 16 after joining her brother's league, later explaining in a 2007 interview that she initially became interested while picking her brother up early and seeing some "cute boys."
+Her father, Don Rondeau, was also a professional bowler, contributing to her early exposure to the sport.
+She made her first PWBA Tour appearance approximately 2 1/2 years later in 1999.

 Original PWBA Tour

+The PWBA tour ceased operations in 2003 due to inadequate funding.

-O'Keefe began competing on the PWBA Tour in 1998, and was runner-up for the Rookie of the Year award in 1999.
-The PWBA Tour ceased operations in 2003.
+O'Keefe competed during some of the final years of the original PWBA Tour (1999, 2000, 2001), and was Runner-Up for Rookie of the Year award in 1999, losing to Tiffany Stanbrough.

-PWBA hiatus and Team USA

-After giving up her professional status shortly after the original PWBA folded and waiting to regain her amateur status, O'Keefe won the New York State Queens Title (twice) along with three Rochester, New York Queens titles.
-She earned a spot on Team USA in her first attempt in 2005, and was a member for 18 years before retiring from international play in 2022.
-After moving to Texas in 2008, she won the Texas Bluebonnet Queens three times in a four-year span (2011, 2012 and 2014).
+She did not compete full-time during the 1999, 2000, and 2001 seasons.
+In 2001, she stopped competing on the tour entirely to transition in marriage with Bryan O'Keefe.

+PWBA Hiatus

+After leaving the PWBA tour in 2001, O'Keefe remained active in competitive bowling during the PWBA hiatus.
+She bowled several regional, national, and invitational events, earning multiple titles and honors outside of Team USA competition.

+Her accomplishments during this period include: